 Achieving screen-reader compliance and keyboard navigation, two of the main elements which make up the remaining 80% of the WCAG, requires top-notch special attention and expertise.
 Don’t be misled by these apps because web accessibility is so much more than a few design adjustments and simply not something that can be done for free.

 20% of the world’s population has some sort of disability.
 For eCommerce websites, this is a significant customer base with massive revenue potential that you could be missing out on if your website is not accessible.
 More importantly, an inaccessible website denies people with disabilities access to basic goods and services, knowledge, and contribution to society.
 Simply put, an accessible website will make the world a better place.

 It is important to note that websites that fail to comply with the WCAG 2.1 AA are at risk of litigation.
 Since the recent DOJ affirmation that websites are considered places of public accommodations, web accessibility lawsuits have increased by 300% for failure to comply with the ADA Title III.
 Ecommerce websites have been the main target due to the increase in digitalization, with SMBs at the center of the storm.

 Using accessiBe with Shopify

-accessiBe helps Shopify users effortlessly make their websites accessible and compliant.
-By using robust AI and automation, accessiBe scans your website for all accessibility deficiencies and remediates it within 48 hours.
-With accessiBe, not only is your online store open to people with all disabilities but you’re protected from web accessibility lawsuits. accessiBe dramatically cuts valuable time and money for business owners, making accessibility achievable and affordable even for mom-and-pop shops.
+accessiBe helps Shopify users make their websites accessible and compliant.
+By using robust AI and automation, accessiBe scans your website for all accessibility deficiencies and remediates it asap With accessiBe, not only is your online store open to people with all disabilities but you'll also mitigate legal risk. accessiBe dramatically cuts valuable time and money for business owners, making accessibility achievable and affordable even for mom-and-pop shops.